Nadim-Mahmud/Competitive-Programming/README.md

 # Competitive Programming Template
-Codes of `Data Structures` , `Algorithms` and `Some Freqently used basic code` which i am using in competitive programming.
+Codes of `Data Structures` , `Algorithms` and `Some freqently used basic code` which i am using in competitive programming.
 I implemented most of them but some of them are collected.

 ### Usefull Links :
   * [`cp-algorithms`](https://cp-algorithms.com/)